Engaging Young Minds with Maritime Activities

 3. Read Picture Books about the Sea

 Choose colorful, age-appropriate books that tell stories about the ocean, sailors, or marine animals.
 Reading aloud builds language skills and imagination.
 Some favorites include “Tugboat Trouble & the Unlucky Bananas."
+After reading, research other people who work at a harbour and find out their jobs and what they do or focus on one ship and name the crew on board.
+Captain, deckhand, cook, engineer, first mate—there are so many roles to explore!

 4. Create a Mini Lighthouse with Blocks